Grantham Street Multi-Intersection Treatment Review and Evaluation

 • Modifications to the median islands to restrict some traffic movements in and out of Jersey and Pangbourne Streets

-• Re-alignment of Pram Ramps and associated road, kerb and footpath work including Tactile Ground Surface Indications
+• Realignment of Pram Ramps and associated road, kerb and footpath work, including Tactile Ground Surface Indications

-• removal of selected temporary bollards and installation of regulatory lines and signs
+• Removal of selected temporary bollards and installation of regulatory lines and signs

 A project was included in the 2024/2025 Budget for a detailed traffic study to evaluate the performance of the Grantham Street multi-intersection treatment.
-The evaluation is to be completed over a 12-to-18-months period post construction and will check that the intersections are operating as per the expected design outcomes, including reduced likelihood and severity of crashes and ensure that the surrounding network is operating within appropriate traffic flow limits.

 Scope Details